-• Proceed to the Visualize Window by pressing the Visualize button in the left column of buttons.
+Proceed to the Visualize Window by pressing the Visualize button in the left column of buttons.

-To see the fields inside the tube as shown in Fig. 4.71, continue as follows:
+To see the fields inside the tube as shown in Fig. 4.92, continue as follows:

-- Select Data View: Data Overview - Expand Scalar Data then D, then select field D_y. - Expand Geometries then select poly (rod1). - Check Clip All Plots, which cuts through the data at the z=0 plane. - Select the Colors option from the upper menu bar in the Visualization Results pane. - In the Color Options window: check Fix Minimum and set it to -400, then check Fix Maximum, set it to 400, and click OK. - Move the dump slider forward in time to see the evolution.
+- Select Data View: Data Overview - Expand Scalar Data then D, then select field D_y. - Check the Clip Plot box, which cuts through the data at the z = 0 plane. - Check Set Minimum and set it to -400, then check Set Maximum, set it to 400. - Expand Geometries then select poly (rod1). - Check the Clip Plot box - Move the dump slider forward in time to see the evolution.

-Fig. 4.71: The transverse displacement field, Dy, on the central x-y plane at dump 31.
+Fig. 4.92: The transverse displacement field, Dy, on the central x-y plane at dump 31.